Estate Planning & Inheritance Tax Resources

 Reliefs and exemptions from Inheritance Tax

-- Recurring annual gifts out of surplus income.
 This is a commonly used exemption for wealthy taxpayers.
-Gifts which are made from surplus income that do not result in a fall in the standard of living of the donor are exempt from Inheritance Tax.
+Gifts which are made from surplus income which do not result in a fall of the standard of living of the donor are exempt from Inheritance Tax.
 There is no published limit to this relief; the amount that can be given is only restricted by a taxpayer’s surplus income.
-This includes monthly or other regular payments to someone, regular gifts for Christmas and birthdays, wedding/civil partnership anniversaries, and regular premiums on a life insurance policy - for you or someone else.
+This includes monthly or other regular payments to someone, regular gifts for Christmas and birthdays, or wedding/civil partnership anniversaries, regular premiums on a life insurance policy - for you or someone else.

-- Small gifts out of capital.
-Taxpayers may give gifts of up to £250 per recipient per tax year without incurring an Inheritance Tax charge.
+Taxpayers may give gifts of up to £250 per recipient per tax year without incurring any Inheritance Tax charge.
 The exemption does not apply where the gift exceeds £250.

-- Gifts on marriage.
 There are also reliefs for wedding gifts.
 A parent may gift up to £5,000 with no Inheritance Tax liability and grandparents and great-grandparents up to £2,500.
-There is also a general limit for gifts on the marriage of up to £1,000 (per donor).
+There is also a general limit for gifts on marriage of up to £1,000 (per donor).

 Potentially Exempt Transfers